-The TIP financial plan is required to include committed and/or reasonably anticipated transportation funding sources.
+The TIP financial plan is required to include only committed and/or reasonably available transportation funding sources.
 The estimates on funding sources and costs are based on reasonable financial principles and recent information.
-The financial estimates for both revenues and costs are given in the year of expenditure dollars and reflect growth and inflation factors.
+The financial estimates for both revenues and costs are given in year of expenditure dollars and reflect growth and inflation factors.
 VDOT cost estimates are from the VDOT Project Cost Estimating System.
-For projects not administered by the state, cost estimates are developed cooperatively by local governments and transportation program agencies.
-Maintenance and construction program financial planning assumptions used for the FY24 - FY27 TIP are consistent with assumptions and distribution methodology used for the adopted Long-Range Transportation Plan.
+For projects not administered by the state, cost estimates are developed cooperatively through the CVTPO or responsible local governments and agencies.
+Maintenance and construction program financial planning assumptions used for the FY24 - FY27 TIP are consistent with assumptions and distribution methodology used for the adopted Transportation Plan.